 Made in America: An Informal History of the English Language in the United StatesWilliam Morrow Paperbacks #ad - One summer America 1927.
 Bill bryson, bestselling author of the mother Tongue, now celebrates its magnificent offspring in the book that reveals once and for all how a dusty western hamlet with neither woods nor holly came to be known as Hollywood.
 Yankee doodle called his befeathered cap "Macaroni.
 Broadway Books.

-At Home: A Short History of Private LifeAnchor #ad - One summer America 1927.
+At Home: A Short History of Private LifeAnchor #ad - At Home: A Short History of Private Life #ad - One summer America 1927.
 Broadway Books.
 William Morrow Company.
 As he takes us through the history of our modern comforts, in the paint, the pillows, Bryson demonstrates that whatever happens in the world eventually ends up in our home, the pipes, and every item of furniture.
 In these pages, the beloved bill bryson gives us a fascinating history of the modern home, taking us on a room-by-room tour through his own house and using each room to explore the vast history of the domestic artifacts we take for granted.

 Bryson has one of the liveliest, most inquisitive minds on the planet, and his sheer prose fluency makes At Home one of the most entertaining books ever written about private life.
 Anchor Books.
 Harper Perennial.